 If you’ve suffered a cardiac event, Cardiac Rehabilitation is an exercise and lifestyle modification program that provides individualized care specific to your physical abilities and goals.
-This includes education, counseling, and behavioral intervention tailored to the patients’ individual needs.
+This includes education, counseling, and behavioral intervention tailored to a patient's individual needs.
 In addition to individualized exercise programs, risk reduction education is provided in both a group setting as well as individually.
 Cardiac Rehabilitation is associated with a 20-30 percent reduction in all-cause mortality rates.
 Patients are closely monitored during the program by an registered nurse/exercise specialist who is not only experienced in Cardiac Rehabilitation, but also in Basic Life Support and Advanced Cardiac Life Support.

 Features of the Cardiac Rehabilitation program:

 - Modern exercise equipment including treadmills, recumbent bike, elliptical, airdynes bikes, Nustep cross trainer, arm ergometer, and free weights.

 - Convenient class times beginning as early as 8:30 a.m. and ending at 5 p.m.
 Classes meet three times per week on Monday, Wednesday, and Thursday, effective June 2018.